seanlhiggins/watterson/README.md

 <b>Update (10/11/19)</b>: Did a bit of cleanup, prepped some stuff via Pandas so the eventual UI will have what it needs to construct an interface for selection of columns etc. Added a bunch of TODOs to keep a breadcrumb trail and keep focus on what's needed next.

+<b>Update (14/11/19)</b>: Using Flask to make a simple app with UI for uploading csv, cleaned up some references, removed hardcoded stuff.
+Nothing fancy.